TheThom/ioBroker.sql-telegram-farm/README.md

 ### **WORK IN PROGRESS**

-- (Thomas Kümmel) Split the main.js file in multiple files for better readability
+- (Thomas Kümmel) -Put all sql actions in a seperate class and seperate file -Constants for MENU and SQL are also in seperate files -Machine Menu created: Use machine, History, basics for Maintenance

 ### 0.1.0 (2025-01-31)